Michaels is practically giving lighted holiday wreaths and garlands away

 60% OFF

-The best thing about this wreath is that it’s eye-catching.
+The best thing about this wreath is that it stands out, catching the eyes of anyone who sees it.
 It has thick evergreen branch tips trimmed with holly leaves, berry clusters and pine cones, and for a pleasant touch, it’s adorned with a red plaid ribbon and bow with bell decorations underneath.
 It’s pre-lit with 50 warm white battery-operated LED lights for added sparkle, and the combination of green and red details makes it one of the best holiday wreaths.

 9-foot Pre-Lit Pine Garland by Ashland